tfatykhov/WinkRedNode/README.md

  1. Working version of Node-Red instance - http://nodered.org/.
 Also some basic knowledge on node-red functions and usage.
  2. freeboard node installed (required to utilize dashboards).
 Optional. (http://flows.nodered.org/node/node-red-contrib-freeboard)
  3. Wink API key

+<i>Check BlueMix directory for instrunctions on how to setup BlueMix cloud isntance for Node-Red</i>

 The way I set it up for now - each txt file in Flows subfolder is a JSON representation of a flow or set of flows for node-red.
 Please open the file and copy all it contents to the clipboard.
 Go to your Node Red flow editor, clink on 3 bars icon at the top right corner and select Import - Clipboard.
 This operation will paste the flow to the editor window.